 Change the following paragraphs in clause 8.1.7 (Freshness protection) of 802.15.3e D02 as follows:

 To prevent replay of old messages, a strictly-increasing time token is included in the beacon.
 A DEV shall reject as invalid a received beacon with a time token less than or equal to the current time token.
 For HRCP, a DEV shall further check the SFC and the SECID included in the beacon and shall reject as invalid the beacon if the SFC in the beacon is not strictly greater than the last SFC received from that DEV corresponding to the key identified by the SECID.
+The last SFC received shall be only updated after the received integrity code corresponding to the SFC is verified successfully.
 In addition, for non-HRCP, the time token is included in the nonce, as described in 9.2.4, for each secure frame, as described in 6.2, so the integrity check will fail if a frame is replayed in a different superframe.
 For HRCP, a DEV shall check the SFC and the SECID included in each secure frame, and shall reject as invalid the received frame if the SFC in the frame is not strictly greater than the last SFC received from that DEV corresponding to the key identified by the SECID to detect wheter the frame is replayed or not.
+The last SFC received shall be only updated after the received integrity code corresponding to the SFC is verified successfully.
 A DEV maintains two values for freshness.
 The CurrentTimeToken is the time token value found in the beacon for the current superframe and is used to protect all messages sent and check all messages received during that superframe.
 For HRCP, the values are used only to check beacon freshness and the SFC is used to check freshness of other frames.
 The LastValidTimeToken is used by the DEV to ensure that the security of the beacons have not been compromised.

 Change the following paragraphs in clause 8.3.7 (Secure frame reception) of 802.15.3e D02 as follows:

 Before any security operations have been performed on a received frame, the DEV shall check the FCS.
+For HRCP, if the FCS check for a subframe in the received aggregated frame fails, then the subframe with the FCS check failure and the other subsequent subframes in the aggregated frame shall be ignored by the DEV.
 Table 8-1 provides a listing of the keys that shall be used to protect secure frames and the frames that shall be sent without security for non-HRCP.
 Table 8-1a provides the listing for HRCP.
 A DEV may ignore any secure frame if the only key selection in Table 8-1 or Table 8-1a is “none.”
 A DEV shall ignore any nonsecure frame or a secure frame with an incorrect SECID when security is required.

 An associated device that has not yet received the piconet group data key or Pairnet group data key shall accept all secure beacons and ignore the integrity code, SECID, and secure frame counter.
 When the DEV has received the piconet group data key or Pairnet group data key, it shall set the LastValidTimeToken and CurrentTimeToken to be the time token in that beacon.